MOOI-Project-UvA/rule-editor/README.md

 ### Dependencies
 - To connect to TriplyDB an access token with TRIPLY is needed.
 You can register [here](https://triplydb.com/) and become more familiar with their environment [here](https://docs.triply.cc/triply-db-getting-started/uploading-data/).
 - To use the Netlify CLI an access token to authenticate with Netlify is needed.
 You can obtain this token using the Netlify UI.
 See the [docs](https://docs.netlify.com/cli/get-started/#authentication).
+- The Editor interacts with the [Wrap Up](https://gitlab.com/normativesystems/Architecture/wrap_up_api), [Unwrap](https://gitlab.com/normativesystems/Architecture/unwrap_api) and [NLP](https://gitlab.com/normativesystems/Architecture/nlp_api) APIs.
+If you would like to connect the Editor to these services, you can run them locally by following the instruction in the corresponding repositories.

 To run the editor locally for development purposes.
 You can do the following: